A thermal-kinetic subgrid model for supernova feedback in simulations of galaxy formation

 \subsubsection{Supernova feedback}

 The feedback from core-collapse SNe uses the stochastic model introduced and described in $\S$\ref{sec:methods}.
-We adopt an SN energy in units of $10^{51}$ erg, $f_{\rm E}=2$, and a heating temperature of $\Delta T = 10^{7.5}$ K. The values of these two parameters are chosen such that the thermal feedback remains efficient at most gas densities reached in our simulations (variations in $\Delta T$ and $f_{\rm E}$ have been investigated in e.g. \citetalias{2012MNRAS.426..140D} and \citealt{Crain2015}).
+We adopt an SN energy in units of $10^{51}$ erg, $f_{\rm E}=2$, and a heating temperature of $\Delta T = 10^{7.5}$ K. The values of these two parameters are chosen such that the thermal feedback remains efficient at most gas densities reached in our simulations and that stellar particles have on average at least one thermal injection event in their lifetime (variations in $\Delta T$ and $f_{\rm E}$ have been investigated in e.g. \citetalias{2012MNRAS.426..140D} and \citealt{Crain2015}).
 The other two parameters, the fraction of the energy released in kinetic form, $f_{\rm kin}$, and the desired kick velocity, $\Delta v_{\rm kick}$, take a range of values in our simulations, with their fiducial values set to $f_{\rm kin}=0.1$ and $\Delta v_{\rm kick}=50$ \kms.

 Unless stated otherwise, the kinetic channel follows the algorithm detailed in $\S$\ref{paragraph:stochastic_kinetic_feedback} including the corrections introduced in $\S$\ref{paragraph:collisions} to avoid collisions of kick events.
 For both the kinetic and thermal channels, we set the number of rays per star particle $N_{\rm rays}=8$.
 This means that the maximum number of gas neighbours a star particle can kick in a single time-step is equal to $2 \, N_{\rm rays}= 16$; while the maximum number of heated particles per time-step is equal to $8$.